jscherff/cmdbd/README.md

 wget https://raw.githubusercontent.com/jscherff/cmdbd/master/rpm/cmdbd.spec
 rpmbuild -bb --clean cmdbd.spec
 ```
-You will need to install the `git`, `golang`, and `rpm-build` packages in order to perform the build.
+You will need to install the `git`, `golang`, and `rpm-build` packages and their dependencies in order to perform the build.
 Once you've built the RPM, you can install it with this command:
 ```sh
 rpm -i ${HOME}/rpmbuild/RPMS/{arch}/cmdbd-{version}-{release}.{arch}.rpm
 ```